mrchoi27/MathBox/README.md

-### Project to provide codes for math calculation
+# Project to provide codes for math calculation

-1. Calculator.py: module for calculation
+**1. Calculator.py**: module for calculation
+- add, subtrac, etc.